Three tips to help you keep your site loading fast and minimise your hosting costs.

 Conversely, uploading a video to your own site will serve up the same video file regardless of where it’s being viewed.
 So unless you squeeze all the quality out of your video to get a tiny file, your visitors will only be able to watch your video without it stuttering if they have a fast enough connection.

 Uploading to YouTube also provides SEO benefits: YouTube is the second largest search engine after Google, and as YouTube is owned by Google, you’ll be found on there too.
 While it’s not its intended purpose, YouTube is also great for hosting podcasts: Just turn your audio into a video file by adding a graphic and upload it to your channel.

 And if YouTube doesn’t embed things quite as you’d like, there’s nothing to stop you from uploading to multiple platforms to get the best of all possible worlds.

 Don’t upload images any larger than they need to be, either in dimensions or file size.
 If an image only needs to be 900 pixels wide, don’t upload anything larger.

 Full-width themes demand full-width images.
 But even these can be compressed to reduce the size of the file, and therefore the loading time.
 If you’re not a photo editing expert, try running them through compressjpeg.com before uploading them to your site.

 3. Avoid using server space for email.

 Of course you don’t actually mean to use your email as a storage space, but everybody does it anyway.
-Everyone gets emails with files attached.
-You download and view them, but then keep the email stored – complete with the attached files – in your inbox, just in case you need them again.
-But if your email account is part of your hosting package, this can rapidly fill up your storage space without you noticing.
+You get an email with a file attached, download the file and view it, but then keep the email stored – complete with the attached file – in your inbox, just in case you need it again.
+If your email account is part of your hosting package, this can rapidly fill up your storage space without you noticing.